juradosalado/juradosalado/README.md

 ## I'm a software engineering student at the University of Seville

-- 🌱 I’m currently in my third year of software engineering degree.
+- 🌱 I’m currently at my third year of software engineering degree.
 - 👯 I’m looking to collaborate with other engineers so I can learn from them.
 - 🔭 Spanish is my native language, and I also have a B2 english level that I'm looking forward to improving!
 - 🥅 Future Goals: I'd like to finish my degree next year and then take an IA master's degree in a foreign country.